Skip to main content

-plan to arraign the Chief Justice of Nigeria, Justice Walter Onnoghen,
+The Federal High Court in Abuja has stopped the Federal Government’s plan to arraign the Chief Justice of Nigeria, Justice Walter Onnoghen, before the Code of Conduct Tribunal.

 The Federal Government through the Code of Conduct Bureau filed six counts of non-declaration of assets against the CJN on Friday.